lxc/incus/doc/reference/remote_image_servers.md

 The [`incus`](incus.md) CLI command comes pre-configured with the following default remote image servers:

 `images:`
-: This server provides official stable Ubuntu images.
-  All images are cloud images, which means that they include both `cloud-init` and the `lxd-agent`.

-  See [`cloud-images.ubuntu.com/releases`](https://cloud-images.ubuntu.com/releases/) for an overview of available images.

-`ubuntu-daily:`
-: This server provides official daily Ubuntu images.
-  All images are cloud images, which means that they include both `cloud-init` and the `lxd-agent`.

-  See [`cloud-images.ubuntu.com/daily`](https://cloud-images.ubuntu.com/daily/) for an overview of available images.

-`images:`
 : This server provides unofficial images for a variety of Linux distributions.
   The images are maintained by the [Linux Containers](https://linuxcontainers.org/) team and are built to be compact and minimal.